JeswaanthGogula/CS689_PROJECT/README.md

 # CS689_PROJECT
 Project done for the course "Computational Linguistics for Indian Languages"

+Unzip Data and then starting running the project.

 Running MAKEFILE.ipynb :

 - Download the indicFt model for telugu using the below link and store that file in the main folder.